Abstract

 Hence, the Enterprise Ontology use cases entirely apply to the Knowledge Graph.
 Besides, we may reverse-engineer non-strategic systems as we onboard their data.

-The mapping diagram is a mirror image of the ontology to data model transformation.
-Now, we have the data model as a source with the ontology as the target.
+The mapping diagram is a mirror image of the ontology-to-data model transformation.
+Now, we have the data model as a source and the ontology as the target.

 CODT in reverse mode transforms data model Entities into ontology classes.
 Data Model subtypes (PowerDesigner inheritances) generate subclass properties (rdfs:subClassOf).
-Depending on configuration parameters, both Associative Entities and Relationships transform into Object Properties.
+Both Associative Entities and Relationships transform into Object Properties depending on configuration parameters.
 Cardinalities determine ontology class restrictions.

 Isomorphism revisited